sprengjamin/CasCy/README.md

 ## Usage

-The Casimir energy in units of k_B T (T is the system's temperature) between two cylinders of radius 3nm and length 15um at a separation of 6nm can be calculated with the following python code:
+The Casimir energy in units of k_B T (with the system's temperature T) between two cylinders of radius 3nm and length 15um at a separation of 6nm can be calculated with the following python code:

 ```
 from CasCy.cylinder_cylinder import cylinder_cylinder_system